katiesaund/academic_website/content/post/positive_poster_session/index.md

 * “Do you also study *C. difficile* genomics?”
 * “How closely related is your own research?”

 These questions yield higher quality discussions.
-The answers to these questions let you save time by avoiding background explanations when chatting with a subject area expert or to avoid bogging down the conversation with bioinformatics jargon to someone new to programming.
+The answers to these questions let you save time by avoiding background explanations when chatting with a subject area expert or to avoid bogging down the conversation with jargon to someone new to the field.

 ## Bring a notepad and paper.

 * **Jot down suggestions.** I’ve been given great ideas for methods to apply to my projects by helpful poster visitors and have been glad to have pen/paper to write on.
-Sure, I could just tap it into my phone, but that can look rude.
+Sure, I could just tap ideas into my phone, but that can look rude.
 More practically, it’s extremely annoying to deal with my phone autocorrecting biology abbreviations and software package names.
 * **Collect contact info.** You remembered to bring a card, but not everyone will.
-* **Draw a concept.** Drawing a concept can quickly eliminate confusion that may arise in a conversation with someone from a different research background or when your coversations isn't getting anywhere.
+* **Draw a concept.** Drawing a concept can quickly eliminate confusion that may arise in a conversation with someone from a different research background or when your conversations isn't getting anywhere.
 If you look around during the poster session you’ll see lots of scientists gesturing animatedly about their research with their hands.
 Explaining with your hands can work, but sometimes a piece of paper is the best tool for the job.

 ## Pin some business cards to your board.
 People will want to get in touch.
 Yes, business cards are an expense that not everyone’s work will cover, but they make staying in touch with your new buddies much easier.